Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 !!! note
     This is an updated version of
     [TMW's guide](https://learnjapanese.moe/yomichan/#offline-audio-server).
-    As of writing this,[^1] the above guide has plenty of dead links, so the setup instructions no longer work.
+    As of writing this,[^1] TMW's guide has plenty of dead links.
+    This guide attempts to fix that and provide more information & alternatives on exactly what is happening.

 [^1]:  2022/10/27